 Janice Raymond’s work is transphobic.

-“Her statements on transsexuality and transsexuals have been criticized by many in the LGBT and feminist communities as extremely transphobic and as constituting hate-speech” (Wikipedia Entries on “Janice Raymond” and “The Transsexual Empire).
+“Her statements on transsexuality and transsexuals have been criticized by many in the LGBT and feminist communities as extremely transphobic and as constituting hate-speech” (quoted in Wikipedia entries on “Janice Raymond” and “The Transsexual Empire“).

 If one writes about transsexualism or transgenderism in a critical way, that person will most likely be dismissed as transphobic by trans activists.
 Any dissent from the premise that transsexual surgery and/or transgender identity transforms men into women, or women into men, invites these kinds of attacks.
 Transgender advocates define conscientious objection to transgenderism as equal to transphobia.

 I have been exiled to public enemy status in the company of author Sheila Jeffreys, journalist Julie Bindel, lesbian feminist singer Alix Dobkin, deceased writer Mary Daly, and at one point, U.S. congressman Barney Frank, among other outliers on planet transgender.
 However, I retain the dubious title of “the trans community’s Public Enemy Number One” for my early book on The Transsexual Empire.
 This sort of labeling excuses those who use it from engaging with the substance of the arguments and ideas that are at the heart of any policy dispute.

 A major problem with these kinds of accusations is that they have become so strident and lurid that no open discussion and debate can take place without dissenters being cast as transphobic or being virulently attacked.
 Instead of addressing substance, personal attacks are aimed especially at feminists who raise issues of unnecessary surgery, medical mutilation, channeling children who exhibit non-normative sex role behavior into hospital-based gender identity clinics with the potential goal of surgery, and reinforcement of a gender-defined society.